Forum d'Octodure: History

-In 1981, the municipal authorities intended to provide the ice rink with a roof.
-With a budget of 1,325,000 CHF, the study of this project is attributed to Michel Jacquérioz.
-Although many arguments are in favor of this construction, such as the reduction in maintenance costs and the increase in the operating time of the ice, many opponents appear during the general council.
-The main criticism is that the study of this project was carried out very quickly, without other alternative proposals.
-The credit is accepted by 29 votes to 27.
+In 1981, the municipal authorities decided to provide the ice rink with a roof.
+With a budget of 1,325,000 CHF, Michel Jacquérioz was chosen as the architect of the project.
+Although there were many arguments in favor of the project, such as the reduction in maintenance costs and the increase in the operating time of the ice, many opponents argued that the study of this project was carried out very quickly, without other alternative proposals.
+The proposal was accepted by a vote of 29 to 27.
 The work, scheduled for the beginning of June, began in mid-July, following some administrative delays.
 Roman Baths were discovered during the earthworks, which delayed the project a little and forced the architect to find a solution to preserve them.
-Installing support pillars and raising the slab by 60cm, thus making it possible to visit these historical remains, he obtained authorization to continue the work.
-These various delays forced Martigny HC to play their home games elsewhere. he therefore came to an agreement with Monthey HC to use their ice rink.
-At the end of November, the new changing rooms and stands were built and work on the roof really began with the installation of the metal frame.
-Despite the progress of the work, some opponents of this construction are trying to file a final appeal, which is not taken into consideration by the authorities.
-Although the roof covering work is still in progress, the ice has been created and activities on it can resume.
-Martigny HC hosts Genève-Servette for its first home match of the season on December 16, 1981.
-In mid-January, when the roof covering work was already well advanced, an inspector from the worker protection office stopped the work.
-The safety conditions are insufficient for work at a height of 17 meters; it requires that a protective net be installed to protect workers from a fall and skaters using the ice below from receiving any object on their heads.
-After installing this protection system, work resumed and on February 12, 1982, the last plate covering the ice rink was installed.
+By installing support pillars and raising the slab by 60 cm, thus making it possible to visit these historical remains, he obtained authorization to continue the work.
+These delays forced Martigny HC to play their home games elsewhere, and they came to an agreement with Monthey HC to use their ice rink.
+At the end of November, the new changing rooms and stands were built and work on the roof began with the installation of the metal frame.
+Despite the progress of the work, some opponents tried to file a final appeal, which was not taken into consideration by the authorities.

+By mid-December it was decided that, although the building work was still in progress, games could resume since the ice had been created.
+Martigny HC hosted Genève-Servette HC for its first home match of the season on December 16, 1981.
+In mid-January, when the roof covering work was already well advanced, an inspector from the worker protection office stopped the work: the safety conditions were insufficient for work at a height of 17 m and a protective net was required in order to protect workers from a fall and skaters, using the ice below, from any falling objects.
+After installing this protection system, work resumed and, on February 12, 1982, the last plate covering the ice rink was installed.

-In 1987, following the promotion of Martigny HC to the NLB, the club had to renovate its ice rink to meet the league's requirements. the study is entrusted to Christian Constantin.
-The project plans to demolish the canteen to make 6 changing rooms and additional stands.
-A restaurant that can accommodate 180 people is planned.
-The new capacity of the ice rink is planned at 5,500 people and the expected cost for this work is 2,850,000 CHF.
-In July 1988, in addition to the expansion, a central clock was installed in the center of the rink and the rink was renamed Forum d'Octodure.
+In 1987, following the promotion of Martigny HC to the NLB, the club had to renovate its ice rink to meet the league's requirements.
+Christian Constantin was chosen as the architect.
+The project planned to demolish the canteen to make 6 changing rooms and additional stands, and add a restaurant that could accommodate 180 people.
+The new capacity of the ice rink was planned to be 5,500 people and the expected cost for this work was 2,850,000 CHF.
+In July 1988, a central clock was also installed in the center of the rink and the rink was renamed Forum d'Octodure.